 In 2014, the FDA warned a supplement company that one of their products contained ostarine and explained that as a substance being researched as a drug, it was not legal to sell.
 That remains the case in 2017, although there have only been one or two warning letters sent since addressing the illegal sale of ostarine or other SARMS.
 It should be noted that one of the most significant efforts to address the illegal sale of SARMS in the dietary supplement industry was martialed by a dietary supplement brand, Nutrition Distribution.
 The dearth of regulatory action necessary to effectively address the illegal sale of ostarine and SARMS as dietary supplements has sadly allowed them to proliferate.

-As a result, ostarine and other SARMS have invaded the dietary supplement industry creating the very real possibility of cross contamination occurring in the manufacturing environment, or in raw material sourcing.
-Because of the significant money available to manufacturing facilities who are willing to break the law and make SARMS into dietary supplement products, some end up manufacturing SARMS in otherwise legitimate facilities clandestinely, often after hours, exposing other legitimate products to contamination.
-A circumstance like this resulted in an athlete testing positive who had used a benign supplement that was made in a facility that also produced SARMS.
-This magnifies the importance of certification programs like BSCG’s that test supplement products to demonstrate they are free of ostarine, SARMS and other doping agents.
+As a result, ostarine and other SARMS have invaded the dietary supplement industry creating the real possibility of cross contamination occurring in the manufacturing environment, or in raw material sourcing.
+Because of the significant money available to manufacturing facilities who are willing to break the law and make SARMS into dietary supplement products, some end up manufacturing SARMS in otherwise legitimate facilities clandestinely, often after hours, exposing other, legitimate products to contamination.
+A circumstance like this resulted in a positive test for an elite athlete who had used a benign supplement that was made in a facility that also produced SARMS.
+Such results magnify the importance of certification programs like BSCG’s that test supplement products to demonstrate they are free of ostarine, SARMS and other doping agents.

 Health Risks of Ostarine

 Though ostarine appears to present fewer serious and androgenic side effects than anabolic steroids, the substance still can negatively affect one’s health.
 Headaches, acne and skin problems, hair loss and reduced testosterone levels have all been noted.
 Studies of other SARMS have revealed vision problems and, alarmingly, the growth of cancers.
-The extent of short-term and long-term effects are still being investigated and remain unknown.
+The extent of short-term and long-term effects is still being investigated and remains unknown.